schnaader/fairytale/README.md

 How to build
 ------------

+Using CMake (download it [here](https://cmake.org/download/)), you can build on many platforms using your favorite compiler (Visual Studio, MinGW, CodeBlocks, XCode, Unix Makefiles, ...).
+It will also detect automatically if zlib is installed and if not, compiles it from source.

 For Windows, there's a make.bat batch script that works with MinGW.
 Use `make` for a 64-bit build, `make 32` for a 32-bit build.

 For Linux, OSX and ARM, there are Makefiles.
 Use `make` for a 64-bit build, `make -f Makefile.32` for a 32-bit build.

 Releases/Binaries
 -----------------